forbesye/cs373/IDB_tips_phase_1.md

         - For each feature/issue you want to implement, you make a separate branch that branches off from develop.
         - E.g. I want to implement the about page, which is issue #12 on GitLab.
 I make a branch called “feature/12-about” based off the branch “develop”.
 You would then commit your changes to the feature branch, and when you’re done implementing the feature you make a merge request back to develop.
     - Having a develop branch
         - This where all of the feature branch merges into.
-Consider this your beta code base where you can see if new things you implemented cause any issues.
+Consider this your "beta" code base where you can see if new things you just implemented cause any issues when merged in.
     - Having a production (master) branch
         - When you're ready to deploy, you merge develop into master.
 All code that is on this branch should be considered ready to be used by the general public.
         - If you add automatic deployment (I will mention this below), your deployment process will be as simple as merging develop into production!